danialhbma/ITP-SE12-Power-Monitoring/nodered-docker/README.md

 # Setting up Node-RED in Cloud
+All steps performed in Google Cloud VM shell / CLI.

 1. cd to directory containing docker-compose.yml
 	* docker compose file provided will host node red on port 1880
 	* assumes that docker and docker-compose already installed